Printer Friendly

 1. To scold; reprimand: I was dressed down by the teacher for lateness.

-2. To wear informal clothes, befitting an occasion or location: I dressed down for such a casual occasion.
+2. To wear informal clothes, befitting an occasion or location: Many employees dress down on Fridays.

 dress up